thi-ng/umbrella/packages/meta-css/README.md

 - **duration**: in seconds

-Animation which rotates element a full turn, loops indefinitely
+Animation which rotates element a full turn, looping indefinitely

 #### Aspect ratios